 Each Drop Counts: A wheat farmer pivots to smart irrigation

-Raul took one further step, in upgrading the pivot he had bought second hand from another local farmer with IoT sensors.
+Raul took one further step.
+He upgraded the pivot he bought second hand from another local farmer with IoT remote control, pressure and flow monitoring plus soil, air, and temperature sensors.
 He was already doing rain water harvesting and was invested in high quality wheat production, hoping for premium prices at harvest time.
-The tech upgrade didn’t take much effort to do and he was interested in how it would work with other systems he was using.

 The turning point